Shibboleth Origin Deployment Guide

 This is the primary element that defines an origin.xml file and is the container for every other element and must appear once and only once.
 For most deployments, all the xmlns attributes, which specify the handlers for different aspects of origin operation, should remain unchanged.
 The mandatory attributes must be changed before operating the origin.

-- defaultRelyingParty: This specifies the relying party to use for a request when no RelyingParty element's name attribute matches the policy URN of an incoming request.
-Typically, this will be populated with the URN of a federation.
+- defaultRelyingParty: This specifies the relying party to use for a request when no RelyingParty element's name attribute matches the policy URI of an incoming request.
+Typically, this will be populated with the URI of a federation.

 - providerID: The origin uses this unique name to identify assertions it issues.
 This will usually be assigned by a federation.

-- AAUrl specifies the URL where the AA for this HS resides, which must be consistent with how it is defined in Tomcat.
+- AAUrl specifies the URL where the default AA to be utilized by this origin unless a relying party is matched resides, which must be consistent with how it is defined in Tomcat.
 Note that this must be an https:// URL in order for the AA to know which SHAR is requesting attributes for ARP purposes.

 - authHeaderName: If authentication methods are passed to the HS using an HTTP header variable other than the default, SAMLAuthenticationMethod, the name of the variable may be specified here.